15 Largest Employers in The UK in 2024

 Headquarters | Woking, Surrey, UK |

-On number 11 in the list, is a chemical company founded in Germany.
+On number 11 on the list is a chemical company founded in Germany.

-Lind plc is a global multinational chemical company domiciled in Ireland and headquartered in the UK, since 2018.
+Lind plc is a global multinational chemical company domiciled in Ireland and has been headquartered in the UK since 2018.
 It is the world’s largest industrial gas company by market share and revenue.

-As with many other companies on the list, Linde was formed by a merger of Linde AG of Germany (founded 1879) and Praxair (founded 1879) of the US.
+As with many other companies on the list, Linde was formed by a merger of Linde AG of Germany (1879) and Praxair (1879) of the US.

-Being a chemical company involved in energy production, Linde is also a member of the Hydrogen Council – a group of companies investing in hydrogen vehicles!
+As a chemical company involved in energy production, Linde is also a member of the Hydrogen Council—a group of companies investing in hydrogen vehicles!

-The company has a strong belief in hydrogen vehicles and expects them to compete with electric vehicles.
+The company strongly believes in hydrogen vehicles and expects them to compete with electric vehicles.
 It has invested in wind-powered plants that convert water to hydrogen.

 Linde is also part of the Fortune 500 Global and Forbes Global 2000.